 Confession serves as a public acknowledgment of the internal transformation that has taken place through faith.
 It symbolizes a commitment to follow Christ and live according to his teachings.
 This entails openly declaring one’s faith in Jesus Christ before others.

-Confess and choose to put God in charge of your existence.
-Accept through faith that Jesus died for you, that he was buried, and that he rose again on the third day, as the Scriptures say.
-Follow what the Bible says: “If you confess with your mouth that Jesus is Lord and believe in your soul that God raised Him from the dead, you will be saved” (Romans 10:9).
+Declare your faith and make the decision to entrust your life to God.
+Embrace, through belief, the fact that Jesus perished on your behalf, was laid to rest, and experienced resurrection on the third day, precisely as the Scriptures proclaim.
+Follow the guidance of the Bible, which asserts: “If you confess with your mouth that Jesus is Lord and believe in your soul that God raised Him from the dead, you will be saved” (Romans 10:9).

 Are The ABCs Of Salvation The Gospel?